azidyn/tachyoff/GUIDE.md

 `pm2 start server.js -- 3001`

 pm2 will automatically restart the server if it crashes.
 I also use it for starting the Drones in NY and singapore.

+That's pretty much it, any questions hmu on twitter: @azidynamics